Okay, thanks for reminding me of that because I'll keep reminding me of that.

 It was already done.

-It was a fate of compli.
+It was a fait accompli.

-Now this willing accomplice, Donna Smith, this leftist sycophant writing in wherever she writes, I think it's Reuters.
+Now, this willing accomplice, Donna Smith, this leftist sycophant writing in wherever she writes.

-Democrats hope to win control of Congress, or at least shrink the Republican majority.
+Democrats hope to win control of Congress or at least shrink the Republican majority.

 Contrast that with Carl Rove.

-Carl Rova goes out and speaks to the RNC Friday night and says, oh yeah, here's what we're going to do.
+Carl Rova goes out and speaks to the RNC Friday night and says, oh, yeah, here's what we're going to do.

 We're going to kick butt.